 It's hard to comprehend the forces of nature that sculpted Arches National Park.
 Over 2,000 structures, from towering spires to precariously balanced rocks, complement the eponymous arches themselves, all creating a remarkable assortment of landforms in a relatively compact area.
 You'll spend two nights in the town of Moab, from where you can access both the Arches and Canyonland National Parks.
 At Canyonlands, the scenic drive to the Island in the Sky mesa provides the best views, with overlooks perched 1,000 feet about the surrounding terrain.
 Your accommodation for the night will be at Red Cliffs Lodge, but for something special, consider an upgrade to Sorrel River Lodge, where spa treatments and rooms complete with handcrafted furnishings look out to views of the Colorado River.

 Mesa Verde National Park

 While Mesa Verde does indeed have some dramatic landscapes, its standout highlight is the ancient homes of the Anasazi, cliff dwellers built into the rocky hillsides more than 1,600 years ago.
-Since the most popular sites – Cliff Palace, Balcony House, Spruce Tree House and Long House can only be toured with a guide, its best to get tickets for these tours as soon as you arrive at the Park.
-The six-mile Mesa Top Loop takes you on a scenic drive past many of the park's lesser sites, all accompanied by dramatic views, of course.
+Since the most popular sites – Cliff Palace, Balcony House, Spruce Tree House and Long House – can only be toured with a guide, it's best to get tickets for these tours as soon as you arrive at the Park.
+Alternatively, the six-mile Mesa Top Loop takes you on a scenic drive past many of the park's lesser sites, all accompanied by dramatic views, of course.